Cemetery plans in Banstead withdrawn after complaints

 In a report about the proposals, the company had said it wanted to build the facility to provide a range of cultural, social and financial needs.

-The cemetery and chapel would cater for burials of all faiths and choices of formal and natural burials, it added.'Swallowed up'
+The cemetery and chapel would cater for burials of all faiths and choices of formal and natural burials, it added.

 Mr Smith said cemetery space in Banstead was due to run out within a decade and the facility would carry out between 100 to 120 full burials a year.